realodix/php-utility/docs/Number.md

 Expresses the number as a percentage and appends the output with a percent sign.

-**Options:**
+**Parameters**
+- `precision` - the precision of the returned number
-- `multiply` - Boolean to indicate whether the value has to be multiplied by 100.
+- `multiply` - boolean to indicate whether the value has to be multiplied by 100.
 Useful for decimal percentages.

 Like `Number::precision()`, this method formats a number according to the supplied precision (where numbers are rounded to meet the given precision).